-This Generation Interconnection Feasibility Study data attachment to Manual 14A is intended to provide a listing of the data which is required so that an Interconnection Customer may complete the data form located on the PJM website (link given below).
-Completion of the form on the web site, and submission of the additional data as listed at the link provided below, is necessary for an Interconnection Request to be deemed a valid request.
+This Generation Interconnection Feasibility Study data attachment to Manual 14A is intended to provide a listing of the data which is required so that an Interconnection Customer may complete their data submission through Queue Point (link given below).
+This listing of data is not exhaustive since the required data fields in Queue Point will change depending on the selections made by the user.
+Completion of the data requirements through Queue Point is necessary for an Interconnection Request to be deemed a valid request.

-Link location for data submittal: http://www.pjm.com/planning/rtep-development/expansion-planprocess/form-attachment-n.aspx
+Link location for Queue Point Access (see Section 2 of the Queue Point User Guide for how to Access Queue Point): http://pjm.com/planning/rtep-development/expansion-plan-process.aspx